ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/05-Mutations.md

 }
 ```

-Last, we need to annotate our mutation with the `ErrorAttribute` to expose to the schema building engine what kinds of errors this mutation will throw.
+Last, we need to annotate our mutation with the `ErrorAttribute` to expose what kinds of errors this mutation will throw to the schema building engine.

 ```csharp
 [Error<UnknownAssetException>]